ucsd-dsc232r/lecture-notebooks/README.md

     ```
 7. This will generate a URL of the form: `http://127.0.0.1:8888/lab?token=<unique-token>` where your Jupyter server will be running.
 Just copy and paste that URL in your browser and it will launch the Jupyter Hub.

+8. Open Terminal in Jupyter Hub.
+Run the following command:
+    ```bash
+    pip install -r requirements_docker.txt
+    ```
+    This should install all necessary packages.

 ---
 ---